Article updated April, 2023

 Plus, you’re simply installing more opportunities for critters and other pests to move in.
 Your crawl space is an enticing place to call home as it offers shelter from the elements and predators.

-When it comes to crawl space vents, stick with the standard of one vent every 10 feet and within three feet of every corner.
-Also check with your local energy company.
+When it comes to crawl space vents, the first question to answer is whether or not your crawl space requires them.
+If so, stick with the standard of one vent every 10 feet and within three feet of every corner.
+You may also check with your local energy company.
 They may also be a great resource for qualified energy rebates.

 DON’T Install Vapor Barriers into Your Floor Joists